-In his home, Nana Kojo helps by running errands.
-He lives with his grandmother.
+Nana Kojo lives with his grandmother.
+He is responsible for carrying water and running errands.
 His grandmother is sometimes employed.

 Please remember Nana Kojo in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.